keirp/keirp.github.io/_pages/about.md

 - I am also affiliated with the [Vector Institute](https://vectorinstitute.ai/).
 - In Fall 2023, I was a student researcher at Google working on data efficiency for LLMs with the [Gemini](https://deepmind.google/technologies/gemini) and [Blueshift](https://research.google/teams/blueshift/) teams.

-My research interests lie in AI reasoning and decision-making and my goal is to create AI systems that effectively process the information in the world in order to fast-forward scientific progress.
+My research interests lie in AI reasoning and decision-making and my goal is to create AI systems that effectively process the world’s information in order to fast-forward scientific progress.

 Research highlights from the last year include: